Kipkirwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display content of a file
+Display contents of 2 files